Skip to content

 LOAD FROM person

-We first create a Person table in Kuzu.
-In this example we will make Person have the same schema as the one defined in the external RDBMS.
+First, create a Person table in Kuzu, with the same schema as the one defined in SQLite:

-CREATE NODE TABLE Person (name STRING, age INT32, PRIMARY KEY(name));
+CREATE NODE TABLE Person (name STRING PRIMARY KEY, age INT32);

-When the schemas are the same, we can copy the data from the external DBMS table to the Kuzu table simply as follows.
+When the schemas are the same, you can copy the data from the external DBMS table to the Kuzu table simply as:

 COPY Person FROM uw.person;

-If the schemas are not the same, e.g., Person contains only name property while the external uw.person contains name and age, we can still use COPY FROM but with a subquery as follows:
+If the schemas are not the same, e.g., Person contains only the name property while the external uw.person contains name and age, you can still use COPY FROM but with a subquery as:

 COPY Person FROM (LOAD FROM uw.person RETURN name);